heyhenry/Kandayo/proj/current_tasklist.md

 mesos balance value.
 5. create function for bossing_checklist_popup's reset_all button x
 6. create function for bossing_checklist_popup's reset_clears_only button x
-7. implement and create a reset mesos balance function
+7. implement and create a reset mesos balance function x
-8. reset boss clears on thursday?
+8. reset boss clears on thursday? (nah.. tbd if requested. current implementations make it so they can reset all information if wanted. leave for now so they can keep their presets.)